wlaub/vcv/README.md

 * 8x outputs: 8x analog outputs that behave the same way as the DAC A output

+## Utility Modules

+### Latency Compensator

+This module measures an unknown delay by sending a pulse and measuring the time before the pulse returns.
+It provides several delays of the same length for use in aligning internally generated signals with delayed signals.
+In my application, I use this module to compensate for the latency through an ES-8 (when it's working), using output 8 and input 4 as a dedicated loopback channel for the latency measurement.

+### Metadata modules

+These modules add descriptive metadata to the patch file for use by other programs.
+In particular I use these to provide information about recordings generated from VCV without having to leave the window.

+The files metadata module, when configured for image files, can also take a screenshot of the entire patch.
+When used, the screenshot control locks out ofor 10 seconds to prevent accidental screenshot spamming.
+The program may hang for a couple seconds while taking a screenshot, and it's possible that there are modules that prevent the screenshot function from working correctly.

 ## WIP Modules

 ### Achilles